Skip to content

 Do Mexicans need a visa to live in Valencia?

 Yes.
 Mexico is not an EU country, so you need a visa for long-term residence in Spain.
-Mexicans can enter Spain as tourists for up to 90 days without a visa, but to live and work you need a Digital Nomad Visa, Non-Lucrative Visa, Work Visa, or Student Visa.
+Mexicans can enter Spain as tourists for up to 90 days within a 180-day period without a visa, but to live and work you need a Digital Nomad Visa, Non-Lucrative Visa, Highly Qualified Professional permit, or Student Visa.
 Apply at the Spanish consulate in Mexico before travelling.

 Why are CDMX remote workers choosing Valencia?

-Many remote workers in Mexico City are drawn to Valencia for the same reasons they love CDMX - vibrant culture, great food, walkable city - but with added benefits: much better air quality, no altitude sickness, European healthcare, dramatically better safety, and access to beaches.
-The cost of living is comparable to CDMX but salaries and earning potential are higher.
+Many remote workers in Mexico City are drawn to Valencia for the same reasons they love CDMX: vibrant culture, great food, walkable city, but with added benefits: better air quality, no altitude, European public healthcare, and access to beaches.
+The cost of living is comparable to Roma or Condesa but salaries and earning potential are higher.

 How does healthcare in Spain compare to IMSS?

-Spain's public healthcare system (SIP card) provides comprehensive coverage - doctors, specialists, hospitals, emergency care, and prescriptions - all free once registered.
-Compared to IMSS, the Spanish system generally has shorter wait times, better-equipped facilities, and more consistent quality.
+Spain's public healthcare system (SIP card) provides comprehensive coverage: doctors, specialists, hospitals, emergency care, and prescriptions, all free once registered.
+Compared to IMSS or ISSSTE, the Spanish system generally has shorter wait times, better-equipped facilities, and more consistent quality.
 Private healthcare is also available and affordable at 80-150 EUR per month.

 Is there a Mexican community in Valencia?